During these uncertain times, how can we help?

-The Foundation honors John Andrew Mazie, who was killed by a drunken driver on June 19, 1997, at age 26.
-The Foundation's mission is to fulfill the legacy of John Andrew Mazie by recruiting and training adult volunteers to mentor and act as role models for at risk, low self esteem, under achieving Framingham and Waltham High School students to enable the teens to take control of their lives, to set and achieve goals, to apply to college or other post-secondary training, and to experience success.
+The Mazie Mentoring Program honors John Andrew Mazie, who was killed by a drunken driver on June 19, 1997, at age 26.
+Our mission is to fulfill the legacy of John Andrew Mazie by recruiting and training adult volunteers to mentor and act as role models for Framingham, Marlborough and Waltham High School students.
+Mentors enable the teens to take control of their lives, to set and achieve goals, to apply to college or other post-secondary training, and to experience success.

 Mentees enter the Mazie Mentoring Program in their sophomore year by being recommended by school staff as being at-risk of not realizing their full potential in school and in life.
 They remain in the program through high school graduation.